-Software license agreements (together with any related maintenance or support agreements) governing the use of software by the divested business in its day-to-day operations are typically held by the corporate parent or some other higher-level holding company so that the software is available for use by all the divisions and subsidiaries of the company.
-These types of enterprise-level software license agreements typically will not allow the divested business to continue to use the software after the sale.
+Software license agreements (together with any related maintenance or support agreements) governing the use of software used by the divested business in its day-to-day operations are typically held by the corporate parent or some other higher-level holding company so that the software is available for use by all the divisions and subsidiaries of the company.
+These types of enterprise-level software agreements typically will not allow the divested business to continue to use the software after the sale.
 Accordingly, the buyer must factor the contract negotiation and purchase of that software into its valuation of the purchased business as well as its expected timeline for closing.
-Because the seller may have obtained favorable pricing based on economies of scale, the buyer may not be able to obtain the same favorable pricing.
-These software replacement costs can affect the value of the deal for the buyer.
+Because the seller may have been able to obtain favorable pricing based on economies of scale, the buyer may not obtain the same favorable pricing.
+These software replacement costs can impact the value of the deal for the buyer.

-It is equally important for the seller to review the terms of the software license agreements to determine whether the fees it pays should be adjusted following the sale.
-This may be the case if the fees were based on certain usage or headcount numbers that are too high following the divestiture.
+From the seller's perspective, it is equally important to review the terms of the software license agreements to determine whether the fees it pays should be adjusted following the sale.
+This may be the case if the fees were based on certain usage or headcount numbers that may be too high following the divestiture.

-In addition, the seller should determine whether it can provide transitional services under its licenses after closing and whether it needs the consent of the software licensor to do so.
+In addition, the seller should determine whether or not it can provide transitional services under its licenses after closing and whether it needs the consent of the software licensor to do so.
 If the seller cannot provide transition services for critical software licenses, then the negotiations with the buyer should factor in the buyer's time and expense in obtaining standalone licenses.
-Identifying these issues early in the carve-out process allows the seller the greatest flexibility for renegotiating a contract with the software vendor.
+Identifying these issues early in the carve-out process allows the seller the greatest flexibility in terms of renegotiating a contract with the software vender.
 For information on how transition services are typically documented, see Box, Transition Services.